pfq/PFQ/README.md

 * _"PFQ: a Novel Engine for Multi-Gigabit Packet Capturing With Multi-Core Commodity Hardware"_: Best-Paper-Award at PAM2012 in Vienna http://tma2012.ftw.at/papers/PAM2012paper12.pdf
 * _"A Purely Functional Approach to Packet Processing"_: ANCS 2014 Conference (October 2014, Marina del Rey)
+* _"Network Traffic Processing with PFQ"_: JSAC-SI-MT/IEEE journal Special Issue on Measuring and Troubleshooting the Internet (April 2016)

 Author
 ------